WGUNDERWOOD/motifcluster/README.md

 pip install motifcluster
 ```

-Or, to install to the user directory, with
+Or can be installed to the user directory with

 ```
 pip install --user motifcluster